 Don’t fall for the TUPE explanation

-A common reason given by such suppliers for a hike in prices is the TUPE Regulations – that when taking over part of a company to help with a client’s needs they must also take on the company’s debts and its staff responsibilities, and these costs have to pass on to you, the client.
+A common reason given by such step-in service providers for a hike in prices is the TUPE Regulations – that when taking over part of a company to help with a client’s needs they must also take on the company’s debts and its staff responsibilities, and these costs have to pass on to you, the client.
 As you know, TUPE Regulations protect employee’s rights, so that in some events of a sale or transfer of a whole or portion of a business, the new supplier may be obligated to take over responsibility for all relevant employees.

 Due diligence and process: the panacea for the wrong kind of ‘step-in’ provider